 The choice of internal or external management is one that’s unique to each situation and, despite many claims to the contrary, is rarely the thing that will create, or fail to prevent, a crisis situation.
 It’s all about the individual(s) managing the social media account, and what help and support they are given – or giving.

 Get help before you need it

-Obviously I’d love it to be me you choose to support with your crisis prevention, policies and training.
+Obviously I’d love it to be me that you choose to support your crisis prevention, policies and training.

 But whether it’s me or someone else you choose, do yourself a favour and plan with an experienced professional.
 Because social media crises, more than any other communications crisis, can spread a problem like wildfire, fan the flames take it out of your control.

 Don’t leave that social media crisis planning on your ‘to do’ list: sort it now!
 It doesn’t have to take a lot of your time, and trust me, a crisis will almost certainly take a whole lot more time – and money.

 Originally published October 18, 2018.
 Reviewed and republished January 2020.